 \subsection{Parity automata}

-\AP An ""$J$-automaton"" (or \reintro*"automaton", or more generally a \reintro*"non-deterministic $J$-parity automaton"), with $J$ an "index", is a tuple $A = (\Pi, Q_A, I_A, \Delta_A)$, where $\Pi$ is an "alphabet", $Q_A$ the finite set of ""states"", $I_A \subseteq Q_A$ a set of ""initial states"", and $\Delta_A \subseteq Q_A \times \Pi \times J \times Q_A$ is the transition relation.
+\AP A ""$J$-automaton"" (or \reintro*"automaton", or more generally a \reintro*"non-deterministic $J$-parity automaton"), with $J$ an "index", is a tuple $A = (\Pi, Q_A, I_A, \Delta_A)$, where $\Pi$ is an "alphabet", $Q_A$ the finite set of ""states"", $I_A \subseteq Q_A$ a set of ""initial states"", and $\Delta_A \subseteq Q_A \times \Pi \times J \times Q_A$ is the transition relation.
 A ""transition"" $(q, a, c, q') \in \Delta_A$ is said to be from the "state" $q$ to the state $q'$, over the letter $a$ and with "priority" $c$.
-By default, we consider automata to be restricted to the "states" accessible from the initial states by a sequence of transitions.
-The automaton $A$ is said ""deterministic"" if $I_A$ is a singleton and $\Delta$ can be described as a function from $Q_A \times \Pi$ to $J \times Q_A$.
+By default, all "automata" in consideration are complete\footnote{In the examples that follow, any missing transition is assumed to instead lead to a rejecting sink state.}, that is, for each state $q \in Q_A$ and letter $a\in \Pi$, there is at least one transition from $q$ over $a$ in $\Delta_A$.
+We also consider automata to be restricted by default to the "states" accessible from the "initial states" by a sequence of "transitions".
+The automaton $A$ is said ""deterministic"" if $I_A$ is a singleton and $\Delta_A$ can be described as a function from $Q_A \times \Pi$ to $J \times Q_A$.
 When an automaton $A$ is known from the context, we skip the subscript and write just $Q,\Delta$, etc.